fastify/avvio/README.md

 Calls a function after all the previously defined plugins are loaded, including all their dependencies.
 The `'start'` event is not emitted yet.

-Note: `app.use` can be awaited or used as a promise as an alternative to using `after`.
+Note: `app.assimilate` can be used as an awaitable alternative to `after`, or `app.use` can be also awaited to the same effect.

 The callback changes basing on the parameters your are giving:
 1. If no parameter is given to the callback and there is an error, that error will be passed to the next error handler.